 Why?
 Think about how someone would word a query for an AI-assistant versus typing it in their phone.

-Your ad copy and SEO optimisation need to prepare for both organic-spoken questions and short typed ones.
+Your ad copy and SEO optimization need to prepare for both organic-spoken questions and short typed ones.

 This course is free, but it’ll take you a while – 11 weeks, according to Stanford (who publishes and created the course).